sheheran/water-level-sensor-esp-idf/bluedroid-ble/Readme.txt

 static void gatts_profile_event_handler(esp_gatts_cd_event_t event,
 								esp_gatt_if_t gatts_if,
 								esp_ble_gatts_cb_param_t *param)

+1. 'static' function limits this function to-the current source file.
+Others can't call this function directly.
+2. Parameters
+	a. 'esp_gatts_cd_event_t event'
+		The 'enum' represents the type of GATT server event (registration, read, write, connect, disconnect) The function reacts deferent depending on what event occurs.
+	b. 'esp_gatt_if_t event'
+		'GATT interface ID assigned by the system.
+Which application the event is for.
+		Use this value to send responses or perform actions through correct interface.
+	c.	'es[_ble_gatts_cd_param_t *param]
+		pointer to a union that holds the parameters associated with the event.
+		Since different events have different kinds of data, this is a union type, and you select the correct field depending on the event type.

 This is a pre-profile event handler, different from the global `gatts_event_handler()'.
 It's usually called from